 The RX 350 comes with a 2.4-litre turbocharged four-cylinder that produces 275 hp and 317 lb-ft of torque through an 8-speed automatic transmission.
 That’s considerably less power than the RX 500h’s 367 hp, but the RX 350 never feels lethargic or underwhelming.
-Still, there’s a brief lag before the turbo wakes up, and we sorely miss the departing V6 for the linearity of its power delivery and how honest and predictable it felt.
+Still, there’s a brief lag before the turbo kicks in, and we sorely miss the departing V6 for its linearity of power delivery and how honest and predictable it felt.
 The V6 worked hard to make its acceleration and made you feel engaged with it.
 The turbo-four here feels somewhat lazy and easy, like it’s taking a shortcut to produce torque and doesn’t groove like a premium powertrain should.
 It lacks any sense of significance.

 That said, it’s miles more polished than the RX 500h.
 Each component keeps its presence hidden and it results in a quiet and subdued drive.
 Surprisingly, the RX 350 isn’t much thirstier than the RX 500h either.
 We yielded a city and highway average of 11.7 L/100km with the former, and 10.7 L/100km with the latter.
-Not miles apart, but we’re slightly cheesed that the RX 350 requires 91-octane fuel whereas the outgoing V6 only asked for 87-octane.
+Not miles apart, but we’re slightly disappointed that the RX 350 requires 91-octane fuel whereas the outgoing V6 only asked for 87-octane.

 The RX is the longest-serving Lexus SUV and is still a competitive platform in 2024.
 Having the choice of combustion, hybrid, and plug-in hybrid powertrains caters it to a wide audience of drivers and while we were lukewarm about the top-dog RX 500h, we found the RX 350 to be a mild-mannered, comfortable, and polished SUV with enough power and cabin amenities for us to strongly recommend it over the hybrid and PHEV setups.